23 Best Places to Visit in Central Mexico in Fall and Winter

 Starting in November, these fascinating creatures embark on an incredible journey from Canada and the US to blanket the reserve in a mesmerizing display of color and life.

-The best time to see the butterflies is between November and March.
 During this spectacular natural phenomenon, the air fills with swirling butterflies, and the scenery transforms into a living canvas of fluttering wings.

-Sometimes, the butterflies are so plentiful that they land gently on your hands, head, and shoulders.
+Occasionally, the butterflies are so plentiful that they land gently on your hands, head, and shoulders.

 The biosphere reserve is accessible via guided tours from Morelia or Mexico City, or you can venture to the reserve independently.